Stowe House: Architectural history

-The south facade
+The south façade

-The showpiece of the House is the south facade overlooking the gardens.
+The showpiece of the House is the south façade overlooking the gardens.
 This is one of the finest examples of neoclassical architecture in Britain.
 The main front stretches over 460 ft.
 Divided into five major sections, these are: the central block around 130 ft in width, the lower linking sections 75 ft wide that contain on the west the State Dining Room and on the east The Large Library, then at the ends the two pavilions the same height as the central block about 90 ft in width.
-The central block and the end pavilions are articulated at piano nobile level with unfluted Corinthian pilasters over 35 ft tall which becomes a hexastyle portico supporting a pediment in the middle of the facade, there is a minor order of 48 Ionic columns over 20 ft high that runs the length of the facade.
-The portico fronts a loggia that contains the doorway to the Marble Saloon, this is flanked by large niches that used to contain ancient Roman statues, between the columns of the portico used to be the marble sculpture of Vertumnus and Pomona by Laurent Delvaux now in the V&A. Above the niches is a large frieze on a Bacchic theme, this is based on an engraving in James Stuart's and Nicholas Revett's Antiquities of Athens of the frieze on the Choragic Monument of Lysicrates.
+The central block and the end pavilions are articulated at piano nobile level with unfluted Corinthian pilasters over 35 ft tall which becomes a hexastyle portico supporting a pediment in the middle of the façade, there is a minor order of 48 Ionic columns over 20 ft high that runs the length of the façade.
+The portico fronts a loggia that contains the doorway to the Marble Saloon, this is flanked by large niches that used to contain ancient Roman statues, between the columns of the portico used to be the marble sculpture of Vertumnus and Pomona by Laurent Delvaux now in the Victoria and Albert Museum.
+Above the niches is a large frieze on a Bacchic theme, this is based on an engraving in James Stuart's and Nicholas Revett's Antiquities of Athens of the frieze on the Choragic Monument of Lysicrates.